Al1v/calendarApp/README.md

 1 Write a NestJS controller endpoint and service to perform the changeEventDate API. -done
 2 Define the parameters required (note, changed event can be a simple event or part of a recurring series) - done
-3 Write the tested controller, dependent services and repositories for the test - partially done
+3 Write the tested controller, dependent services and repositories for the test -  done
 4 Controller is injected with 2 services (Calendar service based on the above interface, User service) - done
 5 Services use typeorm repositories for data access - done
-6 The tested code should not access the database - not done
-7 The test should check that N records were read from user repository  - not done
+6 The tested code should not access the database - done 7 The test should check that N records were read from user repository  - not done
 8 The test should check that a record was updated in calendar repository - not done

 Due to episodical experience with testing, setting up testing infrastructure and designing test cases took me unreasonably
 long time.
-Unfortunately I couldn't complete the requirements concerning code testing
+Unfortunately I couldn't complete all the requirements concerning code testing

 Setting up the app:
 use command docker compose up and the app would be available on localhost:5000